qfpl/blog/content/posts/nix/introducing-nix.md

 A Nix derivation describes how to build something.
 It could be an executable, a library, a website, or anything really.

-A Nix package is usually a function which takes any build-time or run-time dependencies as arguments and producing a derivation.
+A Nix package is usually a function which takes any build-time or run-time dependencies as arguments and produces a derivation.
 Sometimes there are configuration options as well.

 The dependencies which are supplied as arguments are _also_ derivations.

-For every derivation you can compute a hash, and the hash is deterministic - the same inputs will lead to the same outputs.
+For every derivation you can compute a deterministic hash - the same inputs will lead to the same outputs.

 The inputs to the hash of a derivation come from the description of the derivation and the hashes of all of dependencies.
-A derivation will include a hash of any sources that it requires, and so we know that the same version of derivation will always be working from the same sources.

 So the hash will change if: